Paul F. Bikle

 September 15, 1959 - May 31, 1971

-NASA Photo Paul F. Bikle, was born June 5, 1916, in Wilkensburg, Penn.
-Formerly technical director of the Air Force Flight Test Center, Edwards AFB, Calif.
-Bikle assumed his position as Director of NASA's Dryden Flight Research Center, Edwards AFB, Calif., in September, 1959.
+NASA Photo Formerly technical director of the Air Force Flight Test Center, Edwards AFB, CA, Paul Bikle assumed his position as Director of NASA's Dryden Flight Research Center, Edwards, CA, in September, 1959.

 Before graduating from the University of Detroit with a B.A. in aeronautical engineering in 1939, Bikle's activity in the student chapter of the Institute of the Aeronautical Sciences and the school flying and gliding club led to flight instruction and qualification for a C.A.A. pilot's license.